 You may not be able to have a COVID-19 vaccine if you:

 Check with your doctor or a public health nurse before you get a COVID-19 vaccine.

 Always tell your healthcare provider if you have allergies or if you've had a side effect from a vaccine in the past.

 What is COVID-19?
 COVID-19 is a new strain of coronavirus that’s caused a worldwide pandemic.
-The virus affects the lungs and airways (also called a respiratory illness).
+The virus causes an infection in the lungs and airways and is a type of respiratory illness.
 Symptoms may include:

 Most people have only mild symptoms or no symptoms at all.
 But if you’re an older adult or have other health problems, you can get very sick and may need care in a hospital.
-In serious cases, COVID-19 can cause a lung infection (called pneumonia), that makes it hard to breathe without help, and can even lead to death.
+In serious cases, COVID-19 can cause a type of lung infection called pneumonia.
+Pneumonia makes it hard to breathe without help and can even lead to death.

 COVID symptoms for a list of all symptoms that may be related to COVID-19.

 How does it spread?
 COVID-19 spreads:

-It’s important to know that COVID-19 can spread before symptoms start.
+It’s important to know that you and others can spread COVID-19 before symptoms start.

 ahs.ca/covid to find out more.

 How can I prevent COVID-19 from spreading?
 To prevent COVID-19 from spreading:

 If you think you’ve had contact with COVID-19 or have symptoms, take the COVID-19 Self-Assessment at

 Current as of: October 6, 2021